 Complaint: The formal name for "making a complaint" is "filing a grievance."
-The complaint process is used for certain types of problems only.
-This includes problems related to quality of care, waiting times, and the customer service you receive.
-See also "Grievance."
+The complaint process is used for

 Comprehensive Outpatient Rehabilitation Facility (CORF): A facility that mainly provides rehabilitation Services after an illness or injury, and provides a variety of Services, including physician's Services, physical therapy, social or psychological Services, and outpatient rehabilitation.